SkroxiousDM/2d12GameSystem/docs/03-magic.md

 - **Skill**: The skill listed in a spell’s profile is the one used on skill tests to cast the spell.
 The attribute for the skill test depends on the character’s spellcasting type.
 - **Difficulty**: This section of a spell profile lists the difficulty of skill tests to cast the spell.
 If the spell’s skill test is an opposed test, that is also specified in this section.
 On an opposed test to cast a spell, the resisting character’s skill test uses the spell’s difficulty.
 The attribute and skill the resisting character must use are specified in this section as well.
 - **Cost**: Each battlefield spell has an associated cost that the spellcaster pays when casting it.
 This cost takes the form of mental damage inflicted on the spellcaster.
 The stress dealt to the spellcaster as a result is reduced by their Courage resistance \+ Morale resistance, as usual.
 This cost is applied after the spellcaster resolves the skill test to cast the spell, and it applies whether or not they successfully cast the spell.
 - **Duration**: All spells last for their stated duration.
 Most  spells have a duration of instant (the spell’s effects take place  immediately, and the spell ends).
 Others last a number of  rounds (ending after a set number of rounds, or at the end of the  current round), until the end of the current scene, or a number  of hours.
-A spellcaster may choose to end a spell early as a minor  action, but otherwise, the spell lasts until the end of its stated  duration or until the spellcaster suffers an injury or is otherwise  forcibly distracted (normally requiring the creation of a truth).
+A spellcaster may choose to end a spell early as a minor  action, but otherwise, the spell lasts until the end of its stated  duration or until the spellcaster suffers an injury or is otherwise  forcibly distracted.
 - **Category**: This section lists a spell’s category (see Spell  Categories, below).
 A spell might have more than one category,  usually because it has more than one potential spell effect.
 - **Spell Effect**: This section lists a spell’s consequences.
 It also  provides information about who or what the spell can target,  and it may list uses for Success Levels that expand or enhance the  spell effect.
 - **Flawed**: Not all spell profiles have this section; those that do  specify adjustments to make when a character attempts to cast  a flawed version of the spell.